 Is there a suggested timeline for completion of the project work that will be funded by the Anti-Racism Grant?

 The SIOP funded portion of the entire project should be completable with the total Anti-Racism Grant funding received within one year’s time, preferably less.

 Is it permissible to apply for a grant for a project on which the research has already begun but no expenses have been incurred?

 Yes, this is acceptable.

-Yes, there are many ways to approach the project(s) that may be funded by this inaugural Anti-Racism Grant.
+Yes, there are many ways to approach the project(s) that may be funded by Anti-Racism Grants.
 The topics and type of projects are discussed more in depth in the Call for Project Proposals, and both qualitative and quantitative work is welcome.

 Is a multi-phase proposal (with potential for further funding for future phases) acceptable?

 Yes.
 In your proposal we recommend clearly defining the content of the SIOP-funded portion of the overall project.